simonp0420/PSSFSS.jl/docs/literate/band_pass_filter.md

 so the savings from reusing the same sheet definition can be substantial.

 ### Conclusion
-Very good agreement is obtained versus CST over a large dynamic range.
+Good agreement is obtained versus CST over a large dynamic range.